 Ham-to-Ham Combat: William Shatner vs. Christopher Plummer.
 The survivors likely envy the dead.

 At one point it's Shatner vs. Shatner, which reaches hamageddon levels.

-Heel Realization: Kirk realizing his intolerance of the Klingons led to Chancellor Gorkon's death.
+Heel Realization: Kirk realizing his intolerance of the Klingons made him the perfect patsy for Chancellor Gorkon's assassination.

 He Knows Too Much: The assassins are killed before they can be discovered and interrogated.
 Valeris is nearly killed herself at the end, when she's presented as evidence against the conspiracy, but Scotty shoots the would-be assassin first.